Frequently Asked Questions

 The one piece of information we always tell students is to remember that meals are only valid for the semester the meal plan is purchased.
 Meals will not be carried forward, and there is no monetary refund for uneaten meals.
 We would definitely rather you have to add meals on when you run out than have you lose meals because you purchased too many.

 - What are some of the benefits of having a meal plan?

 Dining Services provides on campus dining options for students, faculty, staff, and guests of the University of Northern Colorado.
 When it comes to meals, leave the shopping, cooking, and cleaning to us -- you will have more time for studying and social activities.

 - How much do the meal plans cost?

 - How do you maintain the cost of a meal plan?

-All you care to eat - while you are in the dining rooms.
+All You Care To Eat -- while you are in Holmes Dining Hall and Tobey-Kendel Dining Room.
 Taking food out of the dining rooms for later meals or snacks is not part of the meal plan.

-- Can I use one of my meals to swipe in a friend?
+- Can I use one of my meals to bring in a friend?